 As mentioned, the strong Thai Baht is also affecting the property market negatively as foreign retirees and investors find cheaper property in other neighboring countries.

 That said, keep in mind that the market performs differently depending on property types and locations.
 The luxury segment with properties located in the central areas continues to attract a vast number of foreigners.

-Low and medium-priced properties in the suburban areas, that are mainly built to cater to Thai buyers, has seen a greater oversupply.
+Low and medium-priced properties in the suburban areas, which are mainly built to cater to Thai buyers, have seen a greater oversupply.